RunestoneInteractive/thinkcspy/_sources/Functions/thinkcspyExercises.rst

                     :identifier: d6ba37a51d09845f39c96d4d4ef1d6f45

     #.
-Write a function `areaOfCircle(r)` which returns the area of a circle of radius `r`.
+(GRADED) Write a function `areaOfCircle(r)` which returns the area of a circle of radius `r`.
 Make sure you use the math module in your solution.

         .. activecode:: ex_5_8

             from test import testEqual

-            def areaOfCircle(r):
+            # TODO: use def to define a function called areaOfCircle which takes an argument called r
-                # your code here
+                # TODO implment your function to return the area of a circle whose radius is r

             t = areaOfCircle(0)
             testEqual(t,0)